valentyn90/KangarooNonFT-Art-Engine1.03/README.md

 { trait: 'Small', chance: '60', occurrence: '70% out of 100%' }
 ```

-Hope you create some awesome artworks with this code 👄
+Hope you create some awesome artworks with this code.